 At WFS we recognise the importance of regular exercise to support pupil health and well-being development.
 All pupils receive two PE sessions a week.
 One of these may be swimming.
 Some pupils will also receive additional swimming sessions as part of their physiotherapy programmes.

 Upper School accreditation routes range from ASDAN Personal Progress at Entry Level 1 to GCSE options.
-One pupil is currently accessing a maths GCSE at Baxter College.
 Subject content support the continued development of key communication, English, Maths and Science skills and pupils choose options from creative subjects; Art, Design Technology & Food Technology, completing courses at relevant levels.

 The Sixth Form curriculum - Learning for Living curriculum is individualised with each student’s Individual Provision Plan at the centre, accreditation for functional English and Maths at either Entry Level or Level 1, OCR Life & Living or ASDAN Personal Progress.
 Plus development of independent living skills and skills for life though supported work-experience opportunities, e.g. at Blossom Tree Cafe, the allotment and wider life skills such as using public transport.